-Erosion and burial.
-Cropping is estimated to lead to 10-100 times the natural-background levels of soil erosion, stimulating the increase of sediment load into the world's rivers by 2.3 Gt yr-1 compared to rates in pre-agricultural times (Syvitski et al., 2005).
-Of the total C in rivers, about 0.4 GtC yr-1 is total organic carbon and 0.4 GtC yr-1 is dissolved inorganic carbon (Richey, 2004).
+Cropping is estimated to lead to 10-100 times the naturalbackground levels of soil erosion, stimulating the increase of sediment load into the world's rivers by $2.3 \,\mathrm{GtC} \,\mathrm{year}^{-1}$ compared to rates in pre-agricultural times (Syvitski et al., 2005).
+Of the total C in rivers, about 0.4 GtC year-1 is total organic carbon and 0.4 GtC year-1 is dissolved inorganic carbon (Richey, 2004).
 Part of this C is intercepted by dams and wetlands and the rest reaches the coastal zones where it is largely oxidized and returned to the atmosphere.
 Riverine transport can be a significant flux source of C in regions such as West Siberia and Borneo where peatlands are abundant.
-Globally, estimates of the net C sinks due to sediment burial is as high as 1 GtC yr-1 (Smith et al., 2001), but this estimate remains highly unconstrained and in need of further investigation.
+Globally, estimates of the net C sinks due to sediment burial are as high as $1 \,\mathrm{GtC} \,\mathrm{year}^{-1}$ (Smith et al., 2001), but this estimate remains highly unconstrained and in need of further investigation.

-2.3 Factoring out at the global and regional scales
+2.3.
+Factoring out at the global and regional scales

-At global and regional/national scales, large uncertainties reamin about the relative importance of the multiple interacting processes driving terrestrial C sources and sinks.
-These uncertainties are demonstrated by the current debate on the relative importance of the processes driving the net C sink in the Northern Hemisphere which is estimated to be 1-3 GtC yr-1 (IPCC 2001).
+At global and regional/national scales, large uncertainties remain about the relative importance of the multiple interacting processes driving terrestrial C sources and sinks.
+These uncertainties are demonstrated by the current debate on the relative importance of the processes driving the net C sink in the Northern Hemisphere, which is estimated to be 1-3 GtC year-1 (IPCC, 2001).
 Many terrestrial biogeochemical models drive the current and future net C exchange by simulating photosynthesis (C uptake) and heterotrophic respiration (C emissions).
 Despite the large role these two process play, most models still only account for a small number of source and sink processes, in particularly missing those relating to land use and management.
 Land cover changes such as deforestation enter into the models only as an external driver.
 Recent evidence suggests that forest regrowth and woody thickening due to the abandonment of cropland, fire suppression policies, and changes in the periodicity of insect outbreaks, may actually be the dominant processes to explain the current net C sink in some regions (Caspersen et al., 2000; Hurtt et al., 2002).
-In Canada, dominant factors in determining the net C balance are natural forest and insect disturbances regimes (Kurz and Apps, 1999).
+In Canada, dominant factors in determining the net C balance are natural forest fire and insect disturbances regimes (Kurz and Apps, 1999).

 Wrongly attributing processes responsible for the current C sink could be seriously misleading.
-For instance, if the sink is largely the result of recovery following land-use change or sudden shifts in management (e.g., cropland abandonment), but the sink is wrongly attributed to CO2 fertilization and climate change (as it is currently attributed in carbon-climate models), then we are probably overestimating the potential future C sink of the terrestrial biosphere, and future climate change will proceed faster than currently predicted.
-This is because the sinks from vegetation regrowth and thickening will decrease as forests mature within the next few decades, while CO2 fertilization could increase as atmospheric CO2 increases up to a physiological saturation point likely to be reached later in this century (Canadell et al., 2007).
+For instance, if the sink is largely the result of recovery following land-use change or sudden shifts in management (e.g., cropland abandonment), but the sink is wrongly attributed to $CO_2$ fertilization and climate change (as it is currently attributed in carbon-climate models), then we are probably overestimating the potential future C sink of the terrestrial biosphere, and future climate change will proceed faster than currently predicted.
+This is because the sinks from vegetation regrowth and thickening will decrease as forests mature within the next few decades, while $CO_2$ fertilization could increase as atmospheric $CO_2$ increases up to a physiological saturation point likely to be reached later in this century (Canadell et al., 2007).